PurpleBird3/delivery_route_optimization/README.md

 ## Algorithm Used
 - **Bellman-Ford Algorithm**: A dynamic programming algorithm that finds the shortest paths even when negative weights are present (not typical in delivery networks, but useful for learning and comparison).

+## Dataset Used
+The delivery network includes a small percentage of **negative distances** to simulate situations such as:
+- Returned packages
+- Wrong delivery corrections
+- Cost-adjusted rerouting

+This tests Bellman-Ford's correctness, as Dijkstra’s algorithm would not work properly with such data.
 ## Functionality
 - Loads graph data from `delivery_network.csv`
 - Dispatches vehicles from `delivery_vehicles.csv`